Bltgn/DF-succubus/fooccubus-prod/succubus-readme.txt

 * Basilisk : A large reptile breathing poisonous vapors.
 Its horn can be sheared for orichalcum.

 ## Deep succubi summon ##
 * Sothoth spawn : An huge monster that will turn itself invisible to its enemies.
-Its slime will turn its victims crazy.
+Its slime will damage its victims bodies.

 # Turning prisoners in you side #
 Both civs have access to a special building allowing them to turn citizen of other civilization to your fort.